Holidays Calendar for June 17, 2017

 • 1996 Died: Thomas Kuhn, American physicist, historian, and philosopher of science whose best known work is The Structure of Scientific Revolutions.

-• 1987 The last definite known individual of dusky seaside sparrow died.
+• 1987 The last definite known individual of the dusky seaside sparrow died.
 The subspecies was officially declared extinct in December 1990.

 • 1985 STS-51-G Space Shuttle Discovery launched from Kennedy Space Center, Florida.
 Sultan Salman Al Saud of Saudi Arabia was on board as a payload specialist.